rkasper/cv-creator/cv.md

 By the end of the course, students understand Agile software development so thoroughly that they can effectively lead or participate as a member of a great software product development team.

-### Instructor -- Boston University -- 2018-present
+### Founding Instructor and Mentor -- Boston University -- 2018-2021, 2025
-I co-teach the Spark! fellowishp, where I serve as the team lead for software engineering, agile software development, and high-performance teams.
-My teaching topics include team building, interpersonal dynamics, agile software development, and technical skills.
+I was recruited by Ziba Cranmer as a founding instructor of the Spark! fellowship, where I helped develop the original curriculum and served as team lead for software engineering, agile software development, and high-performance teams.
+My teaching topics included team building, interpersonal dynamics, agile software development, and technical skills.
+I returned as a mentor in 2025.

 ### Teacher, Coach, Consultant, Keynote Speaker, Author -- Richard Kasperowski | With Great People -- 2013-present
 (See description above.)